kjubik/WeMeet/README.md

-# WeMeet
+# WeMeet (Archived)

+**Note: This project has been archived and is no longer actively maintained.**

-WeMeet is a web application aimed at helping people coordinate dates and times for events or meetings.
-It's a versatile tool suitable for various scenarios, from coordinating group outings with friends to scheduling online business meetings.
+WeMeet was supposed to be a web application aimed at helping people coordinate dates and times for events or meetings.
+It was designed as a versatile tool suitable for various scenarios, from coordinating group outings with friends to scheduling online business meetings.
+However, the project was always intended to be only a learning experience and not meant to become a fully-fledged product.

+I have since taken the knowledge gained from WeMeet and created a new project called ProjectPal for my Programming Workshop course.
+You can find the new project on my GitHub repository [here](https://github.com/kjubik/ProjectPal).

 ## Configuration 🛠️